Kinto/kinto/cliquet_docs/api/resource.rst

 If the ``_fields`` parameter is provided, only the fields specified are returned.
 Fields are separated with a comma.
-It is currently not possible to ask for nested field.
+It is currently not possible to ask for nested fields.

-This is vital in mobile contexts (UMTS) where bandwidth usage must be optimized.
+This is vital in mobile contexts where bandwidth usage must be optimized.

 **Request**: